Sago Mine disaster: Transcripts of interviews

 Transcripts of 70 closed-door interviews of Sago miners, mine managers, mine rescue team members and state and federal mine safety inspectors, conducted over the period from January 17, 2006, to April 5, 2006, are available at both the Charleston Gazette and the West Virginia Office of Miners' Health, Safety and Training websites.
 As of April 28, MSHA had not posted the interviews on its site.

-Transcripts were made public only after The Charleston Gazette filed a Freedom of Information Act request for the documents and posted the documents to its website on April 16, 2006.
-"At first, state officials released a limited number of the transcripts, but then made others widely available after the Gazette obtained them and posted them on the Internet", reported Charleston Gazette reporter Ken Ward Jr. in his April 22, 2006, story, "Details of ICG's inquiry into Sago disaster sought."
+Transcripts were made public only after The Charleston Gazette filed a FOIA request for the documents and posted the documents to its website on April 16, 2006.
+"At first, state officials released a limited number of the transcripts, but then made others widely available after the Gazette obtained them and posted them on the Internet", reported Gazette reporter Ken Ward Jr. in his April 22, 2006, story, "Details of ICG's inquiry into Sago disaster sought."

 During his interview with government investigators on March 23, 2006, ICG Vice President Sam Kitts repeatedly refused to discuss the company's investigation.
-His Lexington, Kentucky attorney, Maraco M. Rajkovich, who also represented several other ICG employees during the interviews, said ICG had not authorized Kitts to answer questions about the investigation.
+His Lexington, Kentucky, attorney, Maraco M. Rajkovich, who also represented several other ICG employees during the interviews, said ICG had not authorized Kitts to answer questions about the investigation.
 Rajkovich said he did not know who was authorized to answer such questions.

 MSHA publishes details of public hearing

 In an April 13, 2006, Federal Register notice, MSHA said state and federal officials would question witnesses at the Sago public hearing.
-A representative of the Sago victims’ families will be able to submit questions for witnesses.
+A representative of the Sago victims' families will be able to submit questions for witnesses.

 ICG refuses to release records

-In that same April 22, 2006, Charleston Gazette story, "Details of ICG's inquiry into Sago disaster sought," staff writer Ken Ward Jr., reported that investigators from MSHA and the West Virginia Office of Miners Health, Safety and Training were negotiating with International Coal Group (ICG) to release company’s internal investigation, as well as testimony, for a Manchin administration public hearing on the Sago disaster scheduled to start May 2, 2006, at West Virginia Wesleyan College in Buckhannon.
+In that same April 22, 2006, Charleston Gazette story, "Details of ICG's inquiry into Sago disaster sought", Ken Ward Jr. reported that investigators from MSHA and the West Virginia Office of Miners Health, Safety and Training were negotiating with ICG to release company's internal investigation, as well as testimony, for a Manchin administration public hearing on the Sago disaster scheduled to start May 2, 2006, at West Virginia Wesleyan College in Buckhannon.
 "We certainly want to see what they have," said Bob Friend, Acting Deputy Assistant Secretary for Mine Safety and Health.